Below you'll find my favorite resources for all things speech, accent and voice!

 Most of them are FREE, some of them you'd have to pay a small fee for.
 Have a look!

-Google Translate is the McDonalds of translation services.
-It's great to use if you're on holiday and need to ask where the closest toilets are, but for anything else including your next business presentation, it's nowhere near proficient enough.
+For that last-minute piece of text you need to translate... please know that Google Translate is the McDonalds of translation services.
+It's great to use if you're on holiday and need to find the nearest toilet, but for anything else including your business presentation, it's simply not proficient enough.
 Instead of using Google Translate, have a look at DeepL.
-It's still no Gordon Ramsay, but I'd say Starbucks level surely.
+It's still no Gordon Ramsay, but I'd say at Starbucks level surely.

 The IPA chart is an overview of the International Phonetic Alphabet and helps describing and distinguishing sounds of spoken language.
 For standard English accents (General American, Standard Southern British, and General Australian), it's certainly useful to have in your pocket.

-This is the interactive version of the IPA chart from the International Phonetics Association that lets you search for the consonants and vowels (and more), click on them, and know how they're pronounced.
-I recommend you use the top audio recording because it represents the sounds most accurately.
+The interactive version of the IPA chart from the International Phonetics Association lets you search for the consonants and vowels (and more), click on them, and know how they're pronounced.
+I recommend you use the audio recording on top because it represents the sounds most accurately.

 With YouGlish, you'll find words and expressions in English from YouTube.
 It searches the YouTube database for clips that contain your word or your expression.
 Captions are provided with your word or expression highlighted in yellow.
-You can even switch between different clips, to see how it is used in action and across different accents. read along the captions, accents not specified
+You can even switch between different clips, to see how it is used in action and across different accents.
+While you can browse for certain English accents, any speaker specification or background is not provided, therefore please take it with a grain of salt.

 This is The Voice Deck by fellow voice coach Nic Redman that takes the guesswork out of your vocal warm-up.
 Want to have a routine without coming up with your own techniques, or don't know what to include at all?
 Nic has designed a deck of 38 cards divided into four categories.
 Simply choose one or two cards out of each category, and you got your vocal warm-up!